Skip to main content

 Delivery Groups control which users can access which machines and define session policies.

-Complete Steps 3-5 for all VMs before assigning users.
+Complete Steps 3 through 5 for all machines before assigning users.
 Users assigned to a Delivery Group with no registered machines can’t launch sessions.

 1. In Web Studio, go to Delivery Groups and click Create Delivery Group.